Skip to content

 if format == "-":

-filename = model.ckpt_path or model.cfg
+filename = model.pt_path or model.ckpt_path or model.model_name

 exported_model = model # PyTorch format